 To generate the bands, simply run

-The –band switch tells lm to generate energy bands (rather than perform the standard cycle of integration of states over the Brillouin zone) along lines given in file syml.pbte.
+--band~fn=syml tells lm to generate energy bands (rather than perform the standard cycle of integration of states over the Brillouin zone) along lines given in file syml.pbte.
 They are written to file bands.pbte along the specified k-points.
 The structure of the bnds file is documented on this page.

 will generate a fplot command file, plot.plbnds, which can be run with

 fplot -f plot.plbnds